esummers1/eddie-summers-com/content/articles/fitness/why-do-we-need-to-exercise.md

 ## Atrophy

 If you don't use something, it will be salvaged, to conserve resources.
-For example, unused muscles will shrink (muscular atrophy), unloaded bones will weaken (osteoporosis) an unused brain will become rigid and slow down (Alzheimer's).
+For example, unused muscles will shrink (muscular atrophy), unloaded bones will weaken (osteoporosis), and an unused brain will become rigid and slow down (Alzheimer's).

 The cost of inactivity-related atrophy is therefore much greater than just looking less muscular.
 They say that you don't stop moving when you get old; you get old when you stop moving.
 Here are some cross-section scans of the thighs of three different people: